 Readers come first

 Journalists serve readers, not markets nor companies.
 We do this by making information easy to get and understand.
-Messing around with capitals interferes with that role.
-Capitals are the reading equivalent of speed bumps, they slow a reader’s flow.
+Messing around with capital letters interferes with that role.
+Capitals are the reading equivalent of speed bumps.
+They slow a reader’s flow.

 The flip side of that argument means companies have an incentive to insist on using capitals in brand names.
-Words spelled out in capitals stand out in text passages.
+Words spelled out in capital letters stand out in text passages.
 They leap out from a page or screen.

 Editors who nod through product names in capitals knowingly or unknowingly put brands’ interests ahead of their reader’s interests.
+There can be commercial pressure to do this, especially from companies that are potential advertisers.
 Some readers will realise this and learn not to trust the publication.

 We pronounce names like HP or IBM as a string of letters.
 It makes sense to write them as capitals.
 This doesn’t apply when company names are acronyms forming a pronounceable word.